TheKK/slides/coscup2021/slide/slides.md

 # Pattern matching

-now, we need to destruct our data
+now we have data, time to destruct them

 ---